Build an LLM from scratch in MAX

 GPT-2 uses a 4× expansion ratio because this was found to work well in the original Transformer paper and has been validated across many architectures since.

-The three steps
+The MLP has three operations:

 The layer names c_fc (fully connected) and c_proj (projection) match Hugging Face’s GPT-2 checkpoint structure.
 This naming is essential for loading pretrained weights in the final step.